B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Women who put off having a baby often make the best mothers.

-The Association has put the event off until October.
+The Association has put off the event until October.

 They knew where the Fat Man’s suspicions lay, the significance he put on six months.